aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 Upload the [ipython notebook](./source/notebooks/NT-FraudAndRisk.ipynb)  to Neptune Notebook created.
 Execute the cells to analyse the data.

+3. Verify data ingested in Timestream
+# TODO add Timestream query and screenshot
+## Data loaded
+## Scheduled Queries

-3. Optional: Verify the solution [Quicksight dashboard]
+4. Optional: Verify the solution [Quicksight dashboard]

 Once the CloudFormation template is deployed, setup the quicksight dashboard.
 Follow steps below: